casey-c/FilterTheSpire/README.md

 ## Installation

+We're now on the Steam Workshop! https://steamcommunity.com/sharedfiles/filedetails/?id=2279130265

-This mod requires ModTheSpire and BaseMod, which can both be found on the Steam Workshop.
-To install this mod, head over to the [Releases page](https://github.com/casey-c/FilterTheSpire/releases), download the latest .jar file, and drag it into the SlayTheSpire/mods folder in your game's install directory.
-Eventually I'll get around to uploading it to the Steam workshop but for now you will need to check back manually for updates - sorry!
-(The mod upload utility is broken for my particular Linux distribution so it's been easier to just push it here to Github)
+You need both ModTheSpire and BaseMod for this mod to work.
+If you want, you can avoid the workshop and get the releases directly from this Github over at the [Releases page](https://github.com/casey-c/FilterTheSpire/releases).
+To do that, you'll need to download the latest .jar file and drag it into the SlayTheSpire/mods folder in your game's install directory.

-## "Automatic"-Updates

-As of Alpha 0.1.3, I've now included a way for this mod to be updated through the Mod the Spire launcher screen that first shows up when you launch the game.
-There is a refresh button you can click that will try and determine if there is a more recent version available to download.
-If it finds one, you'll see a small little warning triangle next to Filter the Spire, which you can click and be prompted to download the update.
+If you use the manual installation option (non-workshop), you can actually use a feature (FilterTheSpire 0.1.3 and later) built into Mod the Spire's startup screen to automatically update this mod.
+You can click the "refresh" button which will try and find the latest Github release.
+If it finds one, you'll see a small warning label next to "Filter the Spire" on the mod list which you can click to download and update.
+It should work entirely inside Mod the Spire without issues - but you'll have to come back here for patch notes if you want any.

-It's something you can click each time you boot up the game and then don't have to open a browser.
-You won't get any patch notes with this method however :(

 ## FAQ